 At 7.20am on 9 September 2014 the first consumer transaction was made across the new eftpos Hub at a newsagent in Freshwater, on Sydney’s northern beaches.
 It was the first of billions of transactions that will flow through the new Hub and it marked a significant milestone for both eftpos and the Australian payments industry.

-The eftpos Hub will link the entire Australian payments industry through a central point.
+The eftpos Hub links the entire Australian payments industry through a central point for eftpos transactions.
 It will process eftpos CHQ and SAV transactions for merchants and consumers, no matter where they are across the nation.

-The Hub replaces a network of complex bilateral links buy fluconazole 200 mg between financial institutions and merchants that has existed since eftpos was first launched in Australia almost 30 years ago.
+The Hub replaces a network of complex bilateral links between financial institutions and merchants that existed since eftpos was first launched as a product in Australia almost 30 years ago.

 Why?
 Because the Hub will simplify the eftpos network.
 It means that participants will only need to do system changes once via a single eftpos Hub link to support new or enhanced eftpos products, rather than having to make multiple changes on numerous bilateral links.